Linear Model and Extensions: Preface

+My research collaborations with Anqi Zhao, Lihua Lei, Zhichao Jiang, Dennis Shen, Wen Zhou, Zifeng Zhang, and Mingrui Zhang used a lot of results related to this book.
+They helped me sharpen many statements in this book.

+I am also very grateful for the suggestions from Professors Nianqiao Ju, Alan Agresti, and Peter XK Song.
+My colleague, Professor Bin Yu, and more broadly, the intellectual environment at UC Berkeley encouraged me to teach and write more about the theory of misspecified statistical models and its implications for practical data analysis.

 When I was a student, I took a linear model course based on \citet{weisberg2005applied}.
 In my early years of teaching, I used \citet{christensen2002plane} and \citet{agresti2015foundations} as reference books.
-I also sat in Professor Jim Powell's econometrics courses and got access to his wonderful lecture notes.
+When I was a junior faculty at UC Berkeley, I sat in Professor Jim Powell's econometrics courses and got access to his wonderful lecture notes.
 They all heavily impacted my understanding and formulation of the linear model.